Welcome back to the Tukwila Pool!

 - B) Pass holders with an expiration date of May 1st will receive 43 days credited back to their annual membership / 1-month family pass.
 (This credit will extend the pass expiration date to June 3rd.)

 Where can I learn more about COVID19?
 Visit kingcounty.gov/covid to learn more about the virus and how to slow its spread.
 Keep updated on the latest developments on the Public Health – Seattle & King County blog at publichealthinsider.com.
-Novel Coronavirus Call Center at 800-525-0127 or visit King County Public Health website.
+For general questions about COVID19 or Washington state’s response, please call the Washington state Novel Coronavirus Call Center at 800-525-0127 or visit King County Public Health website.